I make audio stories, mostly non-fictional, and I am a sociologist; sometimes I combine the two.

-These days, wearing my sociologist hat, I write about radio, critical storytelling and autoethnography, performativity of language, decolonization and indigenous methodologies, and story as methodology.
-Most recently my articles related to radio and story have been published in International Review of Qualitative Research, Rethinking Marxism, Critical Sociology, American Journal of Sociology, Making Other Worlds Possible: Performing Diverse Economies (University of Minnesota Press), and Solidarity Economy: Building Alternatives for People and Planet (ChangeMaker Publications.)
+Wearing my sociologist hat, I write about radio, critical storytelling and autoethnography, performativity of language, decolonization and indigenous methodologies and story as methodology.
+Most recently my articles related to radio and story have been published in International Review of Qualitative Research and Rethinking Marxism.

 From 2014-16, I was a Tending Space Fellow with the Hemera Foundation, which supports people who have Buddhist and art practices.

 I teach at Goddard College in Plainfield, Vermont.
 I co-organize an audio listening circle called Audio Hearth in western Massachusetts, where I live.
 And I've recently launched a very low power FM pop-up radio station, WMTQ.
-I'm also having fun lately leading listening sessions on the politics of (radio) storytelling and teaching production workshops in radio storytelling and radio autoethnography.
+I'm also having fun lately leading listening sessions on the politics of storytelling and teaching production workshops in radio storytelling and radio autoethnography.

-Thank you Laura Wulf for your photos including the one just above.
-Donald Saaf painted the image, "Sound Collector," for this website.
+Thank you Laura Wulf for your photos throughout this website.
+Donald Saaf painted the image "Sound Collector" for this website.